 Lessee shall pay monthly rent for the Premises during the term of the Lease in accordance with Section 2 above, as may be adjusted by this section, at the time and place described in the Lease.
 All other amounts required to be paid by Lessee under this Lease shall be considered to be additional rent and shall be payable as provided in the Lease.

-COMMON AREA MAINTENANCE EXPENSE EXCLUSIONS
+COMMON AREA MAINTENANCE